rackerlabs/support-how-to/content/cloud-servers/installing-mysql-server-on-ubuntu.md

 type: article
 created_date: '2011-07-29'
 created_by: Jered Heeschen
-last_modified_date: '2016-06-29'
+last_modified_date: '2016-07-08'
-last_modified_by: Stephanie Fillmon
+last_modified_by: Kyle Laffoon
 product: Cloud Servers
 product_url: cloud-servers
 ---

-MySQL is an open-source relational database.
-In a nutshell, for those unfamiliar with it: A database is where an application keeps its stuff.

-To break it down a little further, "relational database" is a term that refers to how data is organized and accessed within the database.
-The "SQL" part refers to the language used by application queries to retrieve and store data ("Structured Query Language").

-MySQL is free and widely used, meaning you can find a lot of application support, tools, and community help for it.
-MySQL is a safe choice if you know you need a database but don't know what to make of the options that are out there.
+MySQL is an open-source relational database that is free and widely used.
+It is a good choice if you know that you need a database but don't know much about all the available options.

-This article covers a basic installation of a MySQL server on Ubuntu Linux - just enough to get you started.
-Remember that you might need to install other packages to let apps use MySQL, like extensions for PHP.
+This article describes a basic installation of a MySQL database server on Ubuntu Linux.
+You might need to install other packages to let applications use MySQL, like extensions for PHP.
 Check your application documentation for details.

+ - Install MySQL
+ - Allow remote access
+ - Start the MySQL service
+ - Set the root password
+ - View users
+ - User hosts
+ - Anonymous users
+ - Create a database
+ - Add a database user
+ - Grant database user permissions

 ### Install MySQL

-The easiest way to install the MySQL server is through the Ubuntu package manager:
+1. Install the MySQL server by using the Ubuntu package manager:

     sudo apt-get update
-    sudo apt-get install mysql-server
+    sudo apt-get install mysql-

-The installer will install MySQL and all dependencies.
-After the install process completes you will want to setup MySQL with the following command.
+   The installer installs MySQL and all dependencies.

+2. After the installation process is complete, run the following command to set up MySQL:

     /usr/bin/mysql_secure_installation

-The secure installer will take you through the process of setting up MySQL including creating a root user password.
-It will also prompt for some security options including removing remote access to the root user and setting the root password.
+The secure installer goes through the process of setting up MySQL including creating a root user password.
+It will prompt you for some security options, including removing remote access to the root user and setting the root password.

-### iptables
+### Allow remote access

-If you have iptables enabled and want to connect to MySQL from another machine you'll need to open a port in your server's firewall (the default port is 3306).
-You don't need to do this if the application using MySQL is running on the same machine.
+If you have iptables enabled and want to connect to the MySQL database from another machine you must open a port in your server's firewall (the default port is 3306).
+You don't need to do this if the application that uses MySQL is running on the same server.

-If you do need to open a port (again, only if you're accessing MySQL from a different machine from the one you're installing on), you can use the following rules in iptables to open port 3306:
+If you do need to open a port, add the following rules in iptables to open port
+3306:

     sudo iptables -I INPUT -p tcp --dport 3306 -m state --state NEW,ESTABLISHED -j ACCEPT sudo iptables -I OUTPUT -p tcp --sport 3306 -m state --state ESTABLISHED -j ACCEPT

-### Launch MySQL
+### Start the MySQL service

-Now that MySQL is installed you can make sure it's running by trying to launch it:
+After the installation is complete, you can start the database service by running the following command.
+If the service is already started, a message informs you that the service is already running:

     sudo service mysql start

-If you see a message that it's already running that's okay (it means that, well, it's already running).

-### Launching at boot
+### Launch at reboot

-This should also have been done for you at install time, but just in
-case:
+To ensure that the database server launches after a reboot, run the following
+command:

     sudo /usr/sbin/update-rc.d mysql defaults

-That makes sure your machine will launch the MySQL server when it reboots.

-### The MySQL shell
+### Start the mysql shell

-There is more than one way to manage a MySQL server, so we'll focus on the most basic and compatible approach: The mysql shell.
+There is more than one way to work with a MySQL server, but this article focuses on the most basic and compatible approach, the `mysql` shell.

-At the command prompt, run:
+1. At the command prompt, run the following command to launch the the `mysql` shell and enter it as the root user:

     /usr/bin/mysql -u root -p

-That will attempt to launch the mysql client and enter the shell as user "root".
-When you're prompted for a password enter the one you set at install time or, if you haven't set one, just hit enter to submit no password.
+2. When you're prompted for a password, enter the one you set at install time or, if you haven't set one, press **Enter** to submit no password.

-You should be greeted by the mysql shell prompt:
+   The following `mysql` shell prompt should appear:

     mysql>

-### Setting the root password
+### Set the root password

-If you got in by entering a blank password, or want to change the root password you've set, you can do it by entering the following command in the mysql shell.
-Replace the "password" in quotes with your desired
+If you logged in by entering a blank password, or you want to change the root password that you set, you can create or change the password.

-password:
+1. Enter the following command in the `mysql` shell, replace `password` with your new password:

     UPDATE mysql.user SET Password = PASSWORD('password') WHERE User = 'root';

-It's kind of a mouthful.
-The reason for this is that MySQL keeps user data in its own database, so to change the password we have to run a SQL command to update the database.

-Next we'll reload the stored user information to make our change go into
+2. To make the change take effect, reload the stored user information, as
-effect:
+   follows:

     FLUSH PRIVILEGES;

-Note that we're using all-caps for SQL commands.
+   **Note**: that we're using all-caps for SQL commands.
 If you type those commands in lowercase they'll work too.
 By convention the commands are written in all-caps to make them stand out from field names and other data that's being manipulated.

-### Looking at users
+### View users

-As mentioned in the previous section, MySQL stores the user information in its own database.
-The name of the database is "mysql".
-Inside that database the user information is in a "table", a dataset, named "User".

-If you want to see what users are set up in MySQL you need to run a query against the "user" table in the "mysql" database.
-Let's do that
+MySQL stores the user information in its own database.
+The name of the database is **mysql**.
+Inside that database the user information is in a table, a dataset, named **user**.
+If you want to see what users are set up in the MySQL user table, run the following command:
-now:

     SELECT User, Host, Password FROM mysql.user;

-Breaking that down...
+The following list describes the parts of that command:

-The "SELECT" command tells MySQL you're asking for data.
+ - **SELECT** tells MySQL that you are asking for data.

-The "User, Host, Password" part tells MySQL what fields you want it to look in.
+ - **User**, **Host**, **Password** tells MySQL what fields you want it to look in.
 Fields are categories for the data in a table.
-In this case we're looking for the username, the host associated with the username, and the encrypted password entry.
+In this case you are looking for the username, the host associated with the username, and the encrypted password entry.

-Finally, the "FROM mysql.user" part of the command tells MySQL to get the data from the "mysql" database and the "user" table.
+ - **FROM mysql.user** " tells MySQL to get the data from the **mysql** database and the **user** table.

-And then the command ends with a semicolon

-#### About that semicolon
+- (a semicolon) ends the command.

-All SQL queries end with a semicolon.
-MySQL will wait for you to keep entering additions to a query until it sees a semicolon.
+**Note**: All SQL queries end in a semicolon.
+MySQL does not process a query until you type a semicolon.

-That means that you can break lines up into smaller parts to make them easier to read.
-For example, the above command also works if you enter it in multiple lines in the mysql shell, as in:

-    mysql> SELECT User, Host, Password
-        -> FROM mysql.user;

-When you hit "enter" after the "Password" part you'll get a new line so you can keep typing.
-The "->" indicates that the shell thinks you're still in the middle of a statement.
-You can type a semicolon by itself to end the command if you simply forgot it on the first line.

 #### User hosts

-Okay, with that important aside about the semicolon done, let's look at the output of that query:
+Following is example output for the preceding query:

     SELECT User, Host, Password FROM mysql.user;
     +------------------+-----------+------------------------------------------+